Home

 Newcastle-upon-Tyne (Byker and Heaton) Cemetery contains 158 scattered First World War burials, mostly of local men who had died in Newcastle's military hospitals, including the 1st Northern General, posted in Armstrong College.
 In the early months of the Second World War, ground was set aside in the centre of the cemetery for service war burials but this was comparatively little used and there are only 25 graves here.
 The rest of the 113 Second World War burials are scattered throughout the cemetery.

-There are two graves of men of the Yorkshire Regiment in this cemetery, - one of them of a 15-year old soldier of the 3rd Battalion.
+There are three graves of men of the Yorkshire Regiment in this cemetery, - one of them of a 15-year old soldier of the 2nd/5th Battalion.
+We are very grateful to Mike Berrell (<mike_berrell@ntlworld.com>) for photos of two of the graves and of the cemetery; the photo of the third grave, and one of the cemetery, is by Edward Nicholl.

-Select the image above for an enlarged photo of Private Sanderson's grave.
+Select the image above for an enlarged photo which opens in a new window.

 Enlisted Darlington.